 This is a rare viral condition that affects the brain and spinal cord.
 It predominantly affects people with HIV.

-People with HIV can develop several types of cancer, including:
+People with advanced or uncontrolled HIV are more likely than people without HIV to develop several types of cancer, including the following:

 Invasive cervical cancer

-This cancer begins in the cervix, which is the bottom section of the uterus.
-Without treatment, it can spread to other areas of the body.
+Cervical cancer begins in the cervix, which is the bottom section of the uterus.
+Without treatment, it can spread to nearby organs and other areas of the body.

-Regular cervical checks can help prevent the development and progression of cervical cancer.
+Regular cervical checks and pap smears can help prevent the development and progression of cervical cancer.

-There are many forms of this cancer, which affects the white blood cells and lymph nodes.
+There are many forms of lymphoma, which are cancers that affect the white blood cells and lymph nodes.

 One early symptom is swelling of the lymph nodes.
 Types that often affect people with HIV are Hodgkin lymphoma and non-Hodgkin lymphoma.

-The best way to help prevent complications from HIV is to receive treatment as soon as possible.
-Antiretroviral therapy can improve a person’s quality of life and reduce the risk of transmission.
+The best way to prevent complications from HIV is to take medication consistently as prescribed, and to start treatment as soon as possible.

 The following lifestyle habits may also help people with HIV stay healthy: